alondmnt/joplin-plugin-tag-navigator/README.md

 ### Custom tag definitions

-- The definition of a "tag" can be adjusted with user-defined regular expressions.
+- The definition of a "tag" can be adjusted with user-defined regular expressions (see the advanced setting `Tag regex`).
     - Example: Every word in the text may be defined as a tag using a custom regex such as `[A-Za-z0-9]+[\w]*`.
-- You may also define an exclusion rule to ignore certain tags.
+- You may also define an exclusion rule to ignore certain tags (see the advanced setting `Exclude regex`).
     - Example: Numeric (`#123`) or hexanumeric (`#C0FF1E`) tags can be filtered using an exclusion regex such as `#(\d+|[a-fA-F0-9]{6})$`.

 ### Tag insertion